On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations

 Finally, we verify the performance of the data assimilation algorithm and the mathematical analysis for the case of a Gaussian initial condition with zero initial guess.
 The algorithm converges to the true initial condition for both the linear and nonlinear SWE provided there are at least two observation points and the points are sufficiently close together (as determined by the theorem).
 The rate of convergence increases with the number of observation points, and at least three points are needed for practically useful results.
 Relative $L^2$ errors in the reconstructed initial conditions of $O(10^{-2})$ are achieved in about 100 iterations and errors of $O(10^{-4})$ are achieved in 500--1000 iterations for six observation points. {These results are essentially identical for the case of an isolated bathymetry feature, $\beta(x) = \exp(-10(x-3/2)^2)/10$ where the total mean depth is $1-\beta(x)$.}

 We also confirmed that if the observation points are too widely spaced (so the sufficient condition is not satisfied) the algorithm converges to the wrong initial condition, for both linear and nonlinear SWE.
 The error is due to underestimating the energy at discrete wavenumbers $k=n\pi/\Delta x$, $n=1,2,3,\ldots$, where $\Delta x$ is the spacing between the observation points.
-Interestingly, this failure to converge to the true initial condition cannot be deduced from the behaviour of the cost functional which tends to decrease to small values.
+Interestingly, this failure to converge to the true initial condition cannot be deduced from the behaviour of the cost functional which decreases to small values.